scslab/speedex/simplex/lp.md

 When checking feasibility as a Tatonnement shortcut, we do not need to recover a solution to this LP.
 However, if necessary, we could, using the same techniques as in the regular LP.

 We simply need to check whether the objective value is 0.

+## Note

+We can't collapse the t_As into one set of constraints, as that would violate total unimodularity.